 Some people are given antibiotics, but they may not always help.

-Prompt treatment significantly reduces the risk of death.
+Prompt treatment greatly reduces the risk for death.

 Health problems that may result from botulism include:

 - Nervous system problems for up to 1 year

 Go to the emergency room or call the local emergency number (such as 911) if you suspect botulism.